ACA Logo

 The Open Skies Treaty at a Glance

-Press Contacts: Daryl Kimball, Executive Director, (202) 463-8270 x107; Jeff Abramson, Deputy Director, (202) 463-8270 x109
+Contacts: Daryl Kimball, Executive Director, (202) 463-8270 x107

 President Dwight Eisenhower first proposed that the United States and the Soviet Union allow aerial reconnaissance flights over each other's territory in July 1955.
 Claiming the initiative would be used for extensive spying, Moscow rejected Eisenhower's proposal.
 President George H.W.
-Bush revived the idea in May 1989 and negotiations between NATO and the Warsaw Pact started in February 1990.
+Bush revived the idea in May 1989, and negotiations between NATO and the Warsaw Pact started in February 1990.

 Territory: All of a state-party's territory can be overflown.
 No territory can be declared off-limits by the host nation.

-Flight Quotas: Every state-party is obligated to accept a certain number of overflights each year, referred to as its passive quota, that is loosely determined by its geographic size.2 A state-party's active quota is the number of flights it may conduct over other states-parties.
+Flight Quotas: Every state-party is obligated to accept a certain number of overflights each year, referred to as its passive quota, which is loosely determined by its geographic size.2 A state-party's active quota is the number of flights it may conduct over other states-parties.
 Each state-party has a right to conduct an equal number of flights over any other state-party that overflies it.
 A state-party's active quota cannot exceed its passive quota, and a single state-party cannot request more than half of another state-party's passive quota.

 Process: An observing state-party must provide at least 72 hours' advance notice before arriving in the host country to conduct an overflight.
 The host country has 24 hours to acknowledge the request and to inform the observing party if it may use its own observation plane or if it must use a plane supplied by the host.
 At least 24 hours before the start of the flight, the observing party will supply its flight plan, which the host has four hours to review.
 The host may only request changes in flight plans for flight safety or logistical reasons.
 If it does so, the two states-parties have a total of eight hours after submission of the original flight plan to agree on changes, if they fail, the flight can be cancelled.
 The observation mission must be completed within 96 hours of the observing party's arrival unless otherwise agreed.3